-Senator Carte P. Goodwin was reappointed to the Commission in 2021 by Senate Democratic Leader Chuck Schumer for a two-year term expiring on December 31, 2023.
+Senator Carte P. Goodwin was reappointed to the Commission by Senate Democratic Leader Chuck Schumer for a term expiring December 31, 2025.

-He is an attorney with the law firm of Frost Brown Todd, LLC where he serves as the Member-in-Charge of its Charleston office, vice chair of the Appellate Practice Group, and a member of CivicPoint, the firm’s government affairs subsidiary.
-Goodwin’s practice includes litigation and appellate advocacy, and advising clients on government relations, regulatory matters and commercial transactions.
+He is an attorney with the law firm of Frost Brown Todd, LLP where he serves as the Partner-in-Charge of its Charleston office, vice chair of the Appellate Practice Group, and a member of CivicPoint, the firm’s government affairs subsidiary.
+Goodwin’s practice includes litigation and appellate advocacy, and advising clients on government relations, regulatory matters, and commercial transactions.
+He currently serves as the Chair of the West Virginia Bar Appellate Committee and is a permanent member of the Judicial Conference of the U.S. Court of Appeals for the Fourth Circuit.
+In 2020, he was recognized by the State Bar’s philanthropic association as a West Virginia Bar Foundation Fellow, and previously served as President of the West Virginia Bar Association.

 Goodwin also previously worked as a law clerk for the Honorable Robert B. King of the United States Court of Appeals for the Fourth Circuit.
 A native of Mt.
 Alto, West Virginia, Goodwin received his Bachelor of Arts degree in Philosophy from Marietta College in Marietta, Ohio, in 1996 and received his Doctor of Law degree from the Emory University School of Law, graduating Order of the Coif in 1999.